scale-lab/ic3.ie/README.md

 - I created the Verilog testbench problem1_tb.v with top module problem1_tb.v to test the design signed_isqrt.v
 - Use verilator to calculate the coverage
 - analyze the coverage report
+- modify the testbench to improve its coverage
+- keep on iterating until no further improvement is possible
+-

 ---
 # 3 Physical Design